CSUSBIndependentStudy/centos/BASE.md

 To operate remotely as root, you must now login as a user in the wheel group, and then use sudo to become root as follows.

     sudo su -

+## Automatic Login

+Do the following to enable automatic login through ssh without having to enter a password.
+Accept all defaults for ssh-keygen.

+    yum install openssh-clients
+    ssh-keygen -t rsa -C "Your name"
+    ssh-add

+Copy the contents of ~/.ssh/id_rsa.pub from the connecting host and add to the contents of ~/.ssh/authorized_keys on the server.